ecmwf/multio/pymultio/README.md

 Then run """pip install -e ."""

-Now you should be able to import pymultio and use its functionality.
+Now you should be able to import multiopython and use its functionality.